 Flight period: Bivoltine, May to August

 Plant associations: Rubus spp., esp.
-Rubus idaeus and also on Sorbus aucuparia (brambles, esp. raspberry and also on mountain ash)
+Rubus idaeus, Sorbus aucuparia and Crataegus sp. (brambles, esp. raspberry, mountain ash and hawthorn)

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)